rizkymashudi/rizkymashudi/README.md

 </h3>

 <h2 align="center">
-I'm a Junior iOS Developer 💻, and Web dev enthusiast
+I'm a Junior iOS Developer 📱, and Web dev enthusiast 💻
 </h2>

-I love the entire process of developing creative websites.
-I love the challenge of finding caches and spending time to meet new people.
-Learning how people hide things and where people are likely to look.
+I've worked as web developer using laravel while in college for less than 2 years.
+Currently learning and passionate in iOS development and related technology, also Web development and UI/UX enthusiast.
+I love the entire process when developing creative apps or websites, feeling the challenge when facing obstacle and find the solution.

 ### 🤝 Connect with me: